One.Tel: From IPO to the onset of problems: 1997 to 2000

-One.Tel floated on the Australian Stock Exchange at $2 per share in November 1997.
+One.Tel floated on the Australian Securities Exchange at $2 per share in November 1997.
 Initial market capitalization was $208 million.
 On paper, FAI had turned a $950,000 investment into $51 million; Packer had turned $250,000 into $17 million and Rich and Keeling had a combined stake worth well over $100 million.

 In addition, the company had paid out $4 million in dividends and $2.85 million in consulting fees to Rich, Keeling, FAI and Packer.

 The original shareholders also received $16.9 million for the sale of two businesses, One.Net and One.Card to One.Tel in July 1998.

 In the financial year ended 30 June 1998 One.Tel reported a before tax profit of $8.8 million.
-During the year the company had commenced a 'Global Strategy', opening offices in Los Angeles, London, Paris, Frankfurt, Hong Kong, Amsterdam and Zurich.
+During the year the company had commenced a 'Global Strategy', opening offices in Los Angeles, London, Paris, Frankfurt, Hong Kong, Amsterdam and Zürich.

 In September 1998 the company purchased mobile spectrum in each of the Australian capital cities at a cost of $9.5 million with a view to establishing its own mobile network.
 The company was unable to secure bank finance for the deal, and James Packer and David Lowy provided $5 million each to fund the purchase.

 In December 1998 the Packer-controlled Consolidated Press Holdings purchased FAI's 16 million shares for $43 million.
-In February 1999 the Packer-controlled Publishing & Broadcasting Limited, in conjunction with News Limited agree to provide $710 million in return for a 40% stake in the company.
-The One.Tel share price hits a high of $13.55 in the days leading up to the announcement of the deal, prompting an insider-trading probe by the Australian Securities and Investments Commission.
+In February 1999 the Packer-controlled Publishing & Broadcasting Limited, in conjunction with News Corp Australia agree to provide $710 million in return for a 40% stake in the company.
+The One.Tel share price hits a high of $13.55 in the days leading up to the announcement of the deal, prompting an insider-trading probe by the Australian Securities & Investments Commission.
 The News/PBL deal allowed the original shareholders to take more money from the company.
-Rich and Keeling received $62 million between them and James Packer received $20.5 million.

 In the financial year ended 30 June 1999 One.Tel reported a before tax profit of $9.8 million.

 The most remarkable day in the history of One.Tel was 23 November 1999.
 Lucent Technologies announced that it would build and finance a European GSM mobile network for One.Tel at a cost of up to US$10 billion.
-The company's market capitalization reaches a high of A$5.3 billion on 26 November 1999, making it one of Australia's largest 30 companies.
+The company's market capitalisation reaches a high of A$5.3 billion on 26 November 1999, making it one of Australia's largest 30 companies.